 Introduction#

-I love doing laundry.
-I love the magic of taking a basket of dirty clothes and guiding them through whatever they need to produce a stack of fresh, clean, soft clothes ready to be worn.
-And since laundry is something that I will do for my entire life, I think it’s worth investing time to learn how to do laundry well!
-The writings in this section are some of my learnings about laundry.
+Once you’ve mastered the fundamentals, you might decide that you want to go deeper down the laundry rabbit hole.
+After all, laundry is something that you will do for your entire life… why not invest some time to learn how to do it well?
+The writings in this section are some of my deeper learnings about laundry.
 Hopefully they can help you win at laundry too.

 Getting Started#

-Very little of what I’ve written here is meant for beginners.
-If you are just getting started on your laundry learning journey, there are some good resources available on Dirty Laundry.
-There is also an active community of folks over on the r/laundry forum on Reddit.
-Be aware that on reddit you will get a wide range of perspectives and opinions so it’s good to stay curious and double-check things as you go.
-(Yes, that’s a polite way of saying sometimes people on Reddit are wrong.)
+Aside from my PNW Washing Guide, very little of what I’ve written here is meant for beginners.
+If you are just getting started on your laundry learning journey, start with my PNW washing guide.
+There are also some good resources available on Dirty Laundry.
+And there is an active community on the r/laundry forum on Reddit.
+(Be aware that on reddit you will get a wide range of perspectives and opinions so it’s good to stay curious and double-check things as you go.
+Yes, that’s a polite way of saying sometimes people on Reddit are wrong.)

 Essential Tools and Tips#